 While recuperating in a hospital after a car accident in 1940, Herman J. Mankiewicz (Mank for short) (Gary Oldman) is visited by 24-year-old Orson Welles (Tom Burke) with an offer to write a script for him on his experience with William Randolph Hearst (Charles Dance), the biggest media mogul of the time.
 Called the “Golden Boy of Radio” by some of his detractors, Welles has secured an unprecedented contract with RKO Radio Pictures for his debut feature that allows him absolute freedom on the project without any studio oversight.

-Welles moves a still-injured Mank to a quiet Victorville ranch, so he can write without any possible distraction, which includes his family, his writer friends, gambling, and alcohol.
+Welles moves a still-injured Mank to a quiet Victorville ranch so he can write without any possible distraction, which includes his family, his writer friends, gambling, and alcohol.
 Mank has a typist, Rita Alexander (Lily Collins), and a nurse/housekeeper, Fräulein Frieda (Monika Gossmann), to keep him company at the ranch.
-Welles has also sent John Houseman (Sam Troughton), a theater personality and long-time collaborator of his, to basically babysit Mank and ensure that he stays away from alcohol.
-Houseman also serves as the editor for the script.
+Welles also sent John Houseman (Sam Troughton), a theater personality and long-time collaborator of his, to babysit Mank and ensure that he stays away from alcohol.
+Houseman also serves as the script editor.

-The film oscillates between the time of Mank writing the script and when he is interacting with the people who inspire the characters in the said script, between 1930 and 1937.
+The film oscillates between the time Mank wrote the script and the time when he interacted with the people who inspired the characters in the script between 1930 and 1937.
 It demonstrates in vivid detail what prompted him to write such a script.
 Rita immediately recognizes that Charles Foster Kane has been modeled after Hearst and Mr. Bernstein after Louis B. Mayer (Arliss Howard), one of the co-founders of MGM.
 However, Mank disagrees that he based Susan Alexander Kane on Hearst’s mistress Marion Davies (Amanda Seyfried), and goes on to maintain that to be true till the end.

 Mank Ending

 There are 11 flashback sequences in the film, working in tandem with the main plotline to give the story a sense of completion.
-In 1930, Mank is still working for Paramount when Charles Lederer (Joseph Cross) walks into his office and later invites him to accompany him as he goes to see his aunt.
+In 1930, Mank is still working for Paramount when Charles Lederer (Joseph Cross) walks into his office.
+Later, he invites him to accompany him as he goes to see his aunt.
 His aunt turns out to be Davies, through whom Mank meets Hearst.
 Mank’s quick wit and self-deprecating humor quickly win over Hearst, and he becomes part of their inner circle.
 Hearst is one of the most powerful and influential men in the world.

 So, the gatherings he and Davies host, attract some of the biggest stars of Hollywood, from Charlie Chaplin to Greta Garbo to Clark Gable.
 As some of these flashback scenes are set at the height of the Great Depression, it has become a hot topic of conversation in these parties, along with the rise of Hitler in Germany.
 For Mayer and some of the others, there is a correlation between European communism and the Socialist platform on which Upton Sinclair (Bill Nye), an author and Democratic candidate, is contesting in the 1934 California Gubernatorial Election.